ShapeMoir\'e: Channel-Wise Shape-Guided Network for Image Demoir\'eing: Introduction

 To evaluate the effectiveness of our proposed method, we conducted extensive experiments on four well-established datasets: LCDMoiré~\cite{yuan2019aim}, TIP2018~\cite{sun2018moire}, FHDMi~\cite{he2020fhde}, and UHDM~\cite{yu2022towards}.
-Our experimental results demonstrate that ShapeMoiré outperforms existing state-of-the-arts by a significant performance margin.
-To assess its generalization capabilities, we applied ShapeMoiré to various widely adopted demoiréing architectures~\cite{sun2018moire,liu2020wavelet,yu2022towards} and observed improved results compared to baselines.
-Notably, qualitative results highlight that ShapeMoiré remarkably enhances moiré pattern removal, even when applied to real-world images captured using a smartphone.
+Our experimental results demonstrate that ShapeMoiré \jm{consistently} outperforms existing state-of-the-art \jm{methods} by a significant margin.
+To assess its generalization capabilities, we applied ShapeMoiré to various widely adopted demoiréing architectures~\cite{sun2018moire,liu2020wavelet,yu2022towards} and observed improved results compared to baselines. \jm{Furthermore, to validate the method’s broader applicability beyond demoiréing, we extended our experiments to an additional image restoration task—image deblurring.
+Results on the DPDD dataset~\cite{abuolaim2020defocus} confirm that ShapeMoiré remains effective in this new context, indicating good cross-task generalization.} Notably, qualitative results highlight that ShapeMoiré remarkably enhances moiré pattern removal, even when applied to real-world images captured using a smartphone.
 This underscores both the effectiveness on public datasets and the practical applicability of our ShapeMoiré in real-world scenarios.

 The work on ShapeConv has previously been published at ICCV~\cite{cao2021shapeconv}.
-This extended manuscript expands upon the original version in several key aspects: \begin{itemize} \item We broaden the application of the notion of \emph{Shape} beyond its original use in RGB-D segmentation.
-For the first time, this concept has been effectively applied to the task of removing moiré pattern in 2D images.
+This extended manuscript expands upon the original version in several key aspects: \begin{itemize} \item We broaden the application of the notion of \emph{Shape} beyond its original use in RGB-D segmentation. \jm{ To the best of our knowledge, this is the first time the concept has been effectively applied to both the moiré pattern removal and image deblurring tasks in 2D image restoration.}

-\item Beyond employing patch-level ShapeConv, we introduce an image-level Shape-Architecture for image demoiréing.
-Through ablation studies, we have demonstrated that the \emph{Shape} information at different levels can enhance performance on this challenging task.
+\item Beyond employing patch-level ShapeConv, we introduce an image-level Shape-Architecture for image demoiréing. \jm{ Through comprehensive ablation studies and cross-task experiments, we demonstrate that integrating \emph{Shape} information at multiple levels consistently enhances performance on diverse image restoration tasks.}

 \item The proposed ShapeMoiré method, which incorporates both ShapeConv and Shape-Architecture, represents a versatile approach.
 We conduct experiments using various existing methods as baselines, all of which effectively enhance baseline performance.
-Notably, both ShapeConv and Shape-Architecture introduce ZERO additional parameters and negligible computational overhead during inference.
+Notably, both ShapeConv and Shape-Architecture introduce ZERO additional parameters and \jm{incur only} negligible computational overhead during inference.

 \end{itemize}